 This bill would also amend California's Paid Sick Leave law (Labor Code section 245 et seq.) in several respects.
 First, would expand the current purposes for which the general paid sick leave entitlement could be used.
-Specifically, along with the current usage entitlement for the care of the employee or their family members or for certain crimes (e.g., domestic violence, stalking, etc.), the employee would also allowed to use paid sick leave for the following additional reasons: (1) the employee is subject to a federal, state or local public health order related to a public emergency, including an employee who has been told to remain at home because they are in a high-risk population; (2) the employee needs to care for a family member subject to the just-described order; (3) if the employee needs to care for a child or family member that they responsible for caring for if the child or family member's school or place of care has been closed or their normal care provider is unavailable due to a state of emergency; (4) for an employee whose place of employment is closed by the employer or by a public health official due to a state of emergency; or (5) the employee is subject to a federal, state or local evacuation order related to a state of emergency.
+Specifically, along with the current usage entitlement for the care of the employee or their family members or for certain crimes (e.g., domestic violence, stalking, etc.), the employee would also allowed to use paid sick leave for the following: (1) if the employee is subject to a federal, state or local public health order related to a public emergency, including an employee who has been told to remain at home because they are in a high-risk population; (2) the employee needs to care for a family member subject to the just-described order; (3) if the employee needs to care for a child or family member that they responsible for caring for if the child or family member's school or place of care has been closed or their normal care provider is unavailable due to a state of emergency; (4) for an employee whose place of employment is closed by the employer or by a public health official due to a state of emergency; or (5) the employee is subject to a federal, state or local evacuation order related to a state of emergency.

-Second, it would also create a new and longer entitlement during a "public emergency."
-Specifically, in the case of a "public health emergency" (as defined), employers would need to provide at least 56 hours or seven days of paid sick leave (and for part time employees an amount equivalent to their regular schedule in a ten day period) that employees could use for any of the paid sick leave purposes related to a "state of emergency" (i.e., those new circumstances mentioned in the preceding paragraph).
-Notably, this emergency paid sick leave would be available immediately (i.e., no 30 day employment requirement, or 90 days of employment before usage), and would also be available to in-home support service workers, as well as those otherwise excluded from the general definition of employee for paid sick leave purposes in section 245.5(a) (e.g., CBA-covered employees, flight crew members, city/state employees).
+Second, it would also create a new and longer entitlement to "emergency leave."
+Specifically, in the event the Governor declares a state of emergency (as defined), employers would need to provide 80 hours or ten days of paid sick leave (and for part time employees an amount equivalent to their regular schedule in a ten day period) for so-called "emergency leave."
+Notably, this emergency paid sick leave would be available immediately (i.e., no 30 day employment requirement, or 90 days of employment before usage), and would also be available to in-home support service workers, as well as those otherwise excluded from the general definition of employee for paid sick leave purposes in section 245.5(a) (e.g., CBAcovered employees, flight crew members, city/state employees).